BrightspaceUI/icons/README.md

 ## Usage

-There are several ways to consume the icon images, each depending on your icon use case.
+There are several ways to consume the icon images.
+The one you choose depends on your use case.

 ### As a background image with text